 Snow started falling across Columbia this morning.
 The snowfall totals are expected to reach between 17 and 21 inches.

-Columbia is expected to get about 3 to 6 inches of snow by Tuesday afternoon.
+A winter storm hit Columbia early Tuesday morning and is expected to leave 14 to 21 inches of snow by Wednesday afternoon.

 Some committee hearings are still planned, but only technical floor sessions will be held on Wednesday and Thursday.

 Almost one-third of the nation is bracing for the massive winter storm to hit Tuesday.